 Courtenay Fire Department Seeking Recruits

-The Courtenay Volunteer Fire Department is looking for new recruits for the 2022-2023 training year, and is hosting an open house in late July for those interested in learning more.
+The Courtenay Volunteer Fire Department is looking for new recruits for the 2023-2024 training year, and is hosting an open house in June for those interested in learning more.

-Medical and fitness testing would be completed in early August, followed by interviews, with recruits formally beginning in September.
+The department is hoping for around 12 recruits for the next training year.
+Applications are due by June 23.
+Medical and fitness testing would be completed in in late June, followed by interviews in August, with recruits formally beginning in September.
 Training will be completed in 12 months with graduates achieving professional firefighter NFPA 1001 Level 2.

 Recruits must be City of Courtenay residents at least 18 years old, with a valid B.C. driver’s licence and willing to get a current driver’s abstract and criminal record check.
 Candidates must also be in good physical condition and available for weekly Tuesday night training sessions.